ValentinWach/electra/README.md

 ### Backend Setup

-1. Navigate to the `backend` directory and create both a virtual environment and install the dependencies at the same time via:
+1. Navigate to the `backend` directory and install dependencies:
 ```bash
 uv sync
 ```